Learning how to jump start a vehicle battery isn’t difficult, but it can definitely be intimidating of first-timers.

 If you are using a battery pack, you’ll follow the same steps: Positive cable to positive terminal, negative

-cable to negative terminals or ground pole/chassis.
+cable to negative terminal or ground pole/chassis.
 Lastly, make sure that the pack is on and ready when

 you crank the ignition on your vehicle.